-3.3.5 A number of design principles and environmental measures have been implemented and incorporated into the Proposed Development as standard practice as described in Chapter 2.
-One of the key approaches to the design has been a desire to maximise the potential energy yield of the site, whilst respecting environmental constraints.
+- 3.3.5 A number of design principles and environmental measures have been implemented and incorporated into the Proposed Development as standard practice as described in Chapter 2. - 3.3.6 One of the key approaches to the design has been a desire to maximise the potential energy yield of the site, whilst respecting environmental constraints.
+Further details are set out in Chapter 2 and the Design and Access Statement (DAS) submitted with the application.